boldbi/boldbi-kubernetes/docs/on-premise.md

 17. Wait for some time till the Bold BI On-Premise application deployed to your On-Premise Kubernetes cluster.

-18. Use the following command to get the pods’ status.
+18. Use the following command to get the pods status.

 ```sh
 kubectl get pods -n bold-services